kashw2/Fleet-of-the-Faithful-Knights/README.md

 FFK_DATABASE_PASSWORD       | The database login password.
 FFK_DATABASE_NAME           | The name of the database.
 FFK_DATABASE_SERVER         | The ip or dns that the database is stored on.
+FFK_DATABASE_PORT           | The port used to connect via UDP or TCP.